lazarust/lazarust.github.io/site/blog/posts/Thoughts After Using Zed.dev For A While.md

 experienced with Zed.
 This made it an attractive choice for me.

 Finally, the ability to easily switch between LLMs is probably my favorite feature in Zed.
-As someone who likes to stay up-to-date on the latest Large Language Models (LLMs), having this flexibility has been invaluable – I can try out new models directly in Zed and see if they're worth switching to.
+As someone who likes to stay up-to-date on the latest LLM, having this flexibility has been invaluable – I can try out new models directly in Zed and see if they're worth switching to.
+Personally, I use [Ollama](https://ollama.com/) to easily download and run models locally.

 ## Parts of Zed I don't like
 The main bone I have to pick with Zed is the lack of Pytest support.
 I use Pytest in most if not all of the project I contribute too.
 The good news is, is that it looks like there's a Github [issue](https://github.com/zed-industries/zed/issues/12080) and [pull request](https://github.com/zed-industries/zed/pull/18824) to add Pytest support!
 So this is a really small bone that will hopefully be taken care of soon.

+The only other issue I've had with Zed is being able to use a Docker container as the remote development environment.
+Sometimes I prefer to use Docker to manage different things around my projects and I typically like to use Docker when deploying apps in production.

+## Conclusion (Pros vs Cons)

+After spending some time using Zed, I must say that it has been a resounding success for me.
+Its lightweight design, customization options, and connection to Vim motion commands have made it an ideal choice for my needs.

+As a TLDR:
+Pros:
+- Ridiculously fast
+- Open source
+- Native Vim motions
+- Easy LLM model customization

+Cons:
+- Lack of Pytest Support (though this is being worked on)
+- Lack of Docker container support as the remote development environment